-After a childhood of horse riding, school sport and much time outdoors, Jenny was introduced to mountain biking in 1993, aged seventeen.
+After a childhood of equestrian sport, school sport and much time outdoors, Jenny was introduced to mountain biking in 1993, aged seventeen.
 She was instantly hooked.
 The next week she bought a bike and entered her first race, at Eastway Cycle Circuit in East London.
 Despite a puncture she managed to finish the race (last!) and left the event feeling inspired by the experience and encouraged by the people.

-After hard work and invaluable advice and support Jenny progressed through Sport and Expert categories until, in 1995, she reached Elite level.
-In 1996 she gained bronze in the British National Championship.
+After hard work and invaluable advice and support Jenny progressed almost unbeaten through Sport and Expert categories until, in 1995, she reached Elite level.
+In 1996 she gained bronze in the Pro/Elite British National Championship, aged just 20.
 Since then she has gained 15 National Championship medals, across Cross Country (XCO) and Marathon (XCM) disciplines.
 She has won five National Cross Country Championships, one National Marathon Championship and five National Cross Country Series titles.
 She has represented Great Britain at seven World Championships (in Cross Country, Marathon and Cyclo Cross), six European Championships, and was a member of Team England at the 2002 Commonwealth Games.
 Jenny remains the only British senior rider to have won the National Cross Country Championship, National Marathon Championship and National Cross Country Series titles in the same year (2006).
 From 2002-2008 Jenny raced on UCI professional teams, Motorex-Bianchi and Subaru-Gary Fisher, which enabled her to race on the World Cup circuit.
 Top international performances include 18th at the 2007 World Marathon Championship, 30th overall in the 2002 World Cup Series, top 25 placings in World Cups and top 10 placings in NORBAs (US National Series).
 She finally retired from professional racing in January 2010 and developed her coaching business.
 Jenny currently sits as a Rider Representative on the British Cycling Mountainbike Endurance Commission, which governs the sport in the UK.
-Based in North Buckinghamshire, with a young family, Jenny continues to maintain a good level of conditioning, and has won a number of local running events in the past few of years.
+Based in North Buckinghamshire, with her young family, Jenny continues to maintain a good level of conditioning, and has won a number of local running events in the past few of years.

 Since 1998 Jenny self-coached herself; formulating goals, annual plans and racing schedules.
 From these she planned each month, week, day and session.
 She also designed specific sessions to achieve her goals.
 Alongside this, Jenny studied racing strategy, technical skills, equipment options, bike set up, nutrition and gym training.